ericbulloch/kwmd/tools/gobuster.md

       --wordlist-offset int   Resume from a given position in the wordlist (defaults to 0)
 ```

-A simple directory enumerate looks like the following:
+A simple directory enumeration looks like the following:

 ```bash
 $ gobuster dir -u http://10.10.1.1 -w /usr/share/wordlists/SecLists/Discovery/Web-Content/big.txt